tlkh/t2t-tuner/README.md

 ## Features

-* Easy training for text-to-text generation tasks
+* Easy training for text-to-text (and text generation) tasks
 * Training methods/features:
   * Supervised fine-tuning
   * Gradient checkpointing
   * Model parallelism
   * Soft prompt tuning ([based on this paper](https://arxiv.org/abs/2104.08691))
   * Freeze encoder/decoder/embeddings
   * Print model summary
   * [DeepSpeed](https://github.com/microsoft/DeepSpeed)

-* Based on the wonderful [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
-Tested on T5-based models.
-In theory, it should work with other models that support [AutoModelForSeq2SeqLM](https://huggingface.co/transformers/model_doc/auto.html#automodelforseq2seqlm) as well
+Based on the wonderful [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
+Tested on T5 and GPT type of models.
+In theory, it should work with other models that support [AutoModelForSeq2SeqLM](https://huggingface.co/transformers/model_doc/auto.html#automodelforseq2seqlm) or [AutoModelForCausalLM](https://huggingface.co/transformers/model_doc/auto.html#automodelforcausallm) as well.

-This work is based on HuggingFace's [run_translation.py](https://github.com/huggingface/transformers/tree/master/examples/pytorch/translation) script for text-to-text generation tasks.
+The Trainer in this library here is a higher level interface to work based on HuggingFace's [run_translation.py](https://github.com/huggingface/transformers/tree/master/examples/pytorch/translation) script for text-to-text generation tasks.
 I decided I want a more more convenient interface for training and inferencing, along with access to things like gradient checkpointing and model parallel to fit larger models - these are already in the HuggingFace library but not exposed in the script.
-I also added in some features that I wanted (prompt tuning, model summary) and wrapped it as a library that can be pip installed.
+I also added in some features that I wanted (prompt tuning, model summary), integrated it with autoregressive LM training and wrapped it as a single library that can be pip installed.

 ## Examples

-Simple snippet:
+### Training Models

 ```python
 import t2t